Art of Europe: Roman

-Roman art was influenced by Greece and can in part be taken as a descendant of ancient Greek painting and sculpture, but was also strongly influenced by the more local Etruscan art of Italy.
-Roman sculpture, is primarily portraiture derived from the upper classes of society as well as depictions of the gods.
-However, Roman painting does have important unique characteristics.
+Roman art was influenced by Greece and can, in part, be seen as a descendant of ancient Greek painting and sculpture, but was also strongly influenced by the more local Etruscan art of Italy.
+Roman sculpture is primarily portraiture of the upper classes, as well as depictions of the gods.
+However, Roman painting does have important, unique characteristics.
 Among surviving Roman paintings are wall paintings, many from villas in Campania, in Southern Italy, especially at Pompeii and Herculaneum.
 Such painting can be grouped into four main "styles" or periods and may contain the first examples of trompe-l'œil, pseudo-perspective, and pure landscape.

 Almost all of the surviving painted portraits from the Ancient world are a large number of coffin-portraits of bust form found in the Late Antique cemetery of Al-Fayum.
 They give an idea of the quality that the finest ancient work must have had.
 A very small number of miniatures from Late Antique illustrated books also survive, and a rather larger number of copies of them from the early medieval period.
 Early Christian art grew out of Roman popular, and later Imperial, art and adapted its iconography from these sources.